 What to Expect If You Order From Us

-If you decide to place an order with Vicrez, here’s what the experience should look like — and I’m being honest about both the good and the areas where we’re still improving.
+If you decide to place an order with Vicrez, here’s what the experience should look like — and we’re being honest about both the good and the areas where we’re still improving.

-When you order an in-stock item, it typically ships within 1-3 business days from our Mokena or Bradenton warehouse.
+When you order an in-stock item, it typically ships within a few business days from our facility.
 You’ll receive tracking information via email.
-Shipping times depend on your location and the carrier, but most customers receive their orders within a week.
+Shipping times depend on your location and the carrier, but most customers receive their orders within about a week.
 Larger items like body kits ship via freight, which requires scheduling delivery and sometimes results in longer wait times — that’s the nature of freight logistics, not a Vicrez-specific issue.

-For made-to-order items — particularly certain carbon fiber components or custom-finish products — lead times can range from 2-6 weeks.
-We list these lead times on product pages, but I’ll admit we haven’t always been perfect about keeping them updated or communicating delays proactively.
+For made-to-order items — particularly certain carbon fiber components or custom-finish products — lead times can be several weeks.
+We list these lead times on product pages, but we’ll admit we haven’t always been perfect about keeping them updated or communicating delays proactively.
 If supply chain issues extend a lead time, we should be reaching out to you before you have to reach out to us.
 We’re working on that.

 Fitment on aftermarket body parts always requires some adjustment.
 Even OEM parts sometimes need minor tweaking.
 If you’re expecting bolt-on, zero-modification perfection, you’re going to be disappointed with any aftermarket supplier, not just Vicrez.
 Professional installation or experienced DIY skills are recommended for most of our products.
 We provide installation instructions where available, but body work is inherently custom work.

-You might wonder why the founder of a company with 50+ employees is taking time to write an article addressing “is Vicrez legit” questions.
-It’s a fair question.
-Most CEOs delegate this kind of content to marketing teams who produce sanitized corporate messaging that says nothing.
+You might wonder why a company would publish an honest answer to “is Vicrez legit” questions.
+Most companies delegate this kind of content to marketing teams who produce sanitized corporate messaging that says nothing.

-I’m writing this because I care about the brand I’ve built, and I’m not interested in hiding behind PR language.
-If potential customers are questioning our legitimacy, that’s partially on me to address.
-I’d rather have a direct conversation — even if it means acknowledging our imperfections — than let misconceptions spread unchallenged.
+We’re writing this because we care about the brand we’ve built, and we’re not interested in hiding behind PR language.
+If potential customers are questioning our legitimacy, that’s on us to address.
+We’d rather have a direct conversation — even if it means acknowledging our imperfections — than let misconceptions spread unchallenged.

-I also know that the automotive aftermarket is full of companies that overpromise and underdeliver.
-I’ve been on the customer side of bad experiences.
-I’ve ordered parts that never showed up, dealt with suppliers who went dark when I needed support, and wasted money on products that didn’t match their descriptions.
-Those experiences informed how I wanted to build Vicrez.
+We also know that the automotive aftermarket is full of companies that overpromise and underdeliver.
+Our team has been on the customer side of bad experiences — parts that never showed up, suppliers who went dark when support was needed, money wasted on products that didn’t match their descriptions.
+Those experiences informed how we wanted to build Vicrez.
 We’re not perfect, but we’re real, we’re accountable, and we’re not going anywhere.

 Frequently Asked Questions